asynts/learn-zig/notes/0001_small-questions.md

 -   Does `std.fmt.format` support type erasure or is this like inlining in fmtlib?

--   Can we use `comptime` functions to define constraints for type parameters?

 -   Why do people make the `global_memory_allocator` a global variable?
     I would put it into `main` instead?!